M.H.A. Frequently Asked Questions

 Can I switch mid-term from online to on-campus if I move?

 No. Once you've enrolled in a course and the term begins, you are not able to switch course formats.
+However, students can petition to move from one format to the other, but they cannot take online and on-campus courses together because of differing course formats and sequencing.

 Are the acceptance rates different for online vs. on-campus?